 Residents and fellows of the Emory Department of Urology benefit from exposure to the vast and diverse patient populations distributed among the following clinical sites.
 Our clinical programs are presided over by eminent faculty, propelled by progressive treatment technologies, and are often high volume referral services ranked in the upper tiers of their particular specialties.

-An adult, tertiary/quaternary care facility, Emory University Hospital (EUH) has 605 licensed beds.
-A 450,000-square foot addition to EUH opened in 2017, and increased the total licensed beds by 128 to 733 total beds.
-Staffed by 1,374 Emory School of Medicine faculty physicians, EUH includes 93 ICU beds and a Serious Communicable Diseases Unit where ongoing research, training, and preparedness for challenging infectious diseases continues since the first Ebola patients in the U.S. were treated.
-Patients in fiscal year 2016: 22,654 admissions and 166,748 outpatient service visits.
+An adult, tertiary/quaternary care facility, Emory University Hospital (EUH) has 773 licensed beds.
+Staffed by 1,459 Emory School of Medicine faculty physicians, EUH includes 120 ICU beds and a Serious Communicable Diseases Unit where ongoing research, training, and preparedness for challenging infectious diseases continues since the first Ebola patients in the U.S. were treated.
+Patients in fiscal year 2017: 22,842 admissions and 185,876 outpatient service visits.